Skip to main content

 This guide assumes you have the basic set up configured.
 For more information on how to set up the basic configuration, see the How to Run a Work Package guide.

-2. As per the readme, install the required dependencies by running the command pip install -e ..
-If you encounter any issues with installing the dependencies, please talk to your System Administrator for assistance.
+2. As per the readme, install the required dependencies by running pip install -e ..
+If you encounter any issues, please contact Zepben support.

 3. Open the file request_feeder_load_analysis_study.py in your IDE of choice and modify the parameters to match your needs (see below).